Southern Hebrides of Argyll Scotland

 The highest hill on Lismore is Barr Mor with 127 metres offering stunning views to the Ben Nevis in the north east, Port Appin and Loch Etive to the east, Oban, Kerrera and the Firth of Lorn to the south, Duart Castle and Mull to the south-west and the mountains of Morvern to the west.

-The name Lismore comes from the Gaelic lios-mor which means great garden, and refers to the fertile island with it's abundant wild flowers, shrubs and trees although there is only little natural woodland.
+The name Lismore comes from the Gaelic lios-mor which means great garden, and refers to the fertile island with it’s abundant wild flowers, shrubs and trees although there is only little natural woodland.
 The island has been inhabited since early times given the number of duns, forts and cairns.
-In 1974 a polished stone axe-head was found and was dated by the Edinburgh Museum to 3500 BC, it's presently on exhibition at the Lismore Historical Society Heritage Centre.
-The remains of a small monastery, founded by Saint Moulag and dating back to 13th-14th Centuries, have been partly incorporated into the current parish church.
+A good example is Tirfuir Broch which is one of the best preserved galleried Pictish brochs in the country.
+In 1974 a polished stone axe-head was found and was dated by the Edinburgh Museum to 3500 BC, it’s presently on exhibition at the Lismore Historical Society Heritage Centre.
+Another interesting item on display is the replica of the Lismore armlet, the original is in the National Museum.
+The original Lismore armlet was found in 1995 in a field on Lismore and dates back to 200 AD.

 Aerial view of Lismore

 Walking, and cycling, on this delighful island offers good opportunities to spot wildlife.
-Although Red Deer are not present on the island otters can be seen quite frequent in the coastal areas, same as common and grey seals.
-The island has an impressive list of birds, around 130 species, and include birds of prey such as owls, hen- and marsh harriers and buzzards.
+Although Red Deer are not present on the island otters can be seen quite frequent in the coastal areas.
+The island has an impressive list of birds, around 130 species, and include birds of prey such as owls, hen harriers and buzzards.
 The impressive and long coastline are good habitats for gulls, shags, guillemots, terns and other sea birds and waders.
 There are several bed and breakfasts and self catering accommodations on the island for tourists, mainly in the centre and northern part of the island.

 Lismore landscape

 The island is served by two ferries, one vehicle ferry from Oban, operated by Caledonian MacBrayne, and a passenger only ferry operated by the Argyll and Bute council from Port Appin to Port Ramsay, a ten minute crossing.
-The Calmac vehicle ferry docks at Achnacrosh which is the centre of the east coast, where there is a general store.
+The Calmac vehicle ferry docks at Achnacroish which is the centre of the east coast, the general store can be found 3 miles further in the middle of the island.

 Lismore Community & Local Websites.
 Tourist Information: